Guavalines/Clock/README.md

 ## Clock
-#### Clock is a simple analog clock, using only html, css, and javascript.
+#### This is just a simple analog clock, using only html, css, and javascript.